Anoushka Shankar: Activism

+In October 2023, Shankar signed the Artists4Ceasefire open letter to Joe Biden, President of the United States, calling for a ceasefire in the Israeli bombardment of Gaza.

 Personal life

-Shankar is the daughter of Pandit Ravi Shankar and Sukanya Rajan, and the half-sister of Norah Jones.
-She grew up in the US, the UK, and India.
 In 2010, she married British director Joe Wright.
 They have two sons (born 2011 and 2015).
 They separated in December 2017 and finalised their divorce in September 2019.
 She lives in London with her sons.